What Does Ibuprofen Do to Your Body?

 What is Ibuprofen?

 Ibuprofen belongs to a class of medications known as nonsteroidal anti-inflammatory drugs (NSAIDs).
 These drugs reduce inflammation and pain in the body without using steroids.
 Other common NSAIDs include aspirin, naproxen, and celecoxib.
-Ibuprofen was first developed in the 1960s by the
+Ibuprofen was first developed in the 1960s by the British pharmacologist Dr. Stewart Adams and has since become a household name for its efficacy in treating various ailments.

 What are the Common uses and conditions treated by Ibuprofen